ibmresilient/resilient-community-apps/fn_sentinelone/data/pb_sentinelone_connect_agent_to_network_pb.md

 ---

-## Local script - SentinelOne: Write Disconnect from Network Results
+## Local script - SentinelOne: Update data table with Connect to Network results

 ### Description
-Write disconnect from network results to a note and update the networkStatus in the Agent Data Table
+Update the agent data table Network Status with results of Connect to Network function.

 ### Script Type
 `Local script`